bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 #### Litter box material

 Silica crystal and scented litter are not healthy for the cat or you.
 You wouldn't want to inhale their dust.
-For kittens I'd recommend "natural" litter for the first few months.
+For kittens, I'd recommend "natural" litter for the first few months.

 Switching to wood pellets and mesh box, is cleaner and requires much less work.